johnardavies/Georgian-buildings-project/README.md

 Mapping code - This creates the maps in the post that are based on ggplot using R

 Street views sorted by probability - creates a series of street views sorted by probablity of containing Georgian architecture using Matplotlib

+If you want the network or the photos please get in touch, the retraining used the
+<a href="https://www.tensorflow.org/hub/tutorials/image_retraining">Tensorflow image retraining tutorial</a>